itllsv/itllsv/README.md

-Just a guy who likes learn new things.
+Just a guy who likes to learn new things.

-I'm currently working as the Lead Front-End Developer of the financial team at Claro Brasil.
+Currently working as the Lead Front-End Developer for the financial team at Claro Brasil.

-#### I:
+#### About me:
-  - am the proud father of a beautiful girl ❤️
+  - Father of a beautiful girl
-  - have an amazing wife 👰🏻‍♀️
+  - Married to an amazing wife
-  - play some music 🎶
+  - Plays some music
-  - use Vim, btw ⌨️
+  - Uses Vim and Arch, btw
-  - build amazing UIs with React, Next.js, and Vue 🖵
+  - Builds amazing UIs with React, Next.js, Vue (etc.)
-  - am currently diving into backend development 🧠
+  - Diving into programming fundamentals to see what’s under the hood